From the program director

 Education 3 Options develop in more detail some of the issues raised in Education 1 and 2.
 In some BEd programs Education 3 Options may undertaken in Year 2 or Year 4.

 Reading and Designing Research (EDUF4044), which is offered in Semester Two, is compulsory for most BEd students who are not undertaking honours.
 This unit is designed to provide students with skills needed to interpret and apply education research after entering the education workforce.
 It also provides students with some basic strategies to conduct research projects on areas which may impact on their own teaching, curriculum area, or school community.
-As the faculty handbook states:
+As the school handbook states:

 Units of study in Education encourage depth of understanding, flexibility, and critical and constructive thinking on diverse approaches to educational issues.
 In addition, organised research training aims to develop skills in systematic enquiry and reflective practices.
 These skills and knowledges are essential for learning and teaching related professions.